umass-cs-230/230-lab-threads/README.md

 recorded and race conditions avoided.
 You do not need to write any other code other than inserting `lock();` and `unlock();` lines.

+(Please refer to `challenge.c` for the definitions of `lock()` and `unlock()`.)

 **Hints:**

+1. The following variables get changed across all threads and should therefore be protected by semaphores: `acc_up`, `acc_down`, `acc_left`, `acc_right`, `dir`, `val`.

+2. Threads shouldn't sleep while holding locks, because that would waste the time of all the other threads waiting for the lock.

+3. Locking and unlocking, like `malloc` and `free`, need to be balanced.
+Every thread that locks eventually needs to unlock; every thread that unlocks needs be have acquired a lock prior.
+Consider all possible paths through conditionals and bear this in mind.